Disclosure: We may get commissions for purchases made through links in this post.

 To be on the safe side, you may want to call a professional wildlife service and ask them to get rid of your skunks for you.
 This is a smart choice for a few reasons.
 You can avoid getting sprayed by a skunk yourself and having to go through this headache all over again.

 Please make sure that the skunks will be treated well and not injured or killed as they are moved off your property.
 A professional wildlife service will even take care of adding screening to porches and decks on your property that other critters can’t access.
 This will prevent new skunks from moving in.

 Cats and Skunks - now you have the information

 Has one of your cats ever had a skunk encounter?
-We’d love to hear about it in a comment to the article!
+We'd love to hear about it in a comment on the article!

 We'd like to thank Dr. Miller again for her help with preparing this guide!
 Dr. Letrisa Miller is a feline-only veterinarian who owns and operates the Connecticut Feline Medicine and Surgery, LLC at Manchester, CT.